Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   learn more about adding visual observations to an agent [here](Learning-Environment-Design-Agents.md#multiple-visual-observations).

-- **Broadcasting** - As discussed earlier, an Learning Brain sends the observations for all its Agents to the Python API when dragged into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
+- **Broadcasting** - As discussed earlier, a Learning Brain sends the observations for all its Agents to the Python API when dragged into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
 This is helpful for training and later inference.
 Broadcasting is a feature which can be